prerna3992/WSD-system-implementation/README.md

 Note that sense-ids in the test data are all erased to 0 as those are what you should predict.

 1 Ontological (dictionary-based) WSD
-Dictionary-based approaches utilize denitions given in the dictionary.
+Dictionary-based approaches utilize definitions given in the dictionary.
 See the following example that tries to disambiguate "pine cone".
  pine (the context)
 1. a kind of evergreen tree with needle-shaped leaves
 2. to waste away through sorrow or illness